15fathoms/Swiip.js/README.md

 ## Author

-Swiip.js was created Emmanuel CARTELLI
+Swiip.js was created by Emmanuel CARTELLI